 Hard Drive Speed

 One major limiting factor is the hard drive speed.
 If you have a computer with a 5400 RPM, your transfer rate will be a lot slower than if you have two SSD drives in a RAID 0 configuration!
 How so?
 Well, it depends.
-I’ve heard of some friends getting close to 100 MB/s using some pretty insane setups.
-On my network, even with gigabit ethernet, I only get around 40 MB/s.
-One of those reasons is because I have slower hard drives.

-If you read online, you’ll find that even most modern hard drives (SATA 3.0 GB/s) will max out at a read speed of 75 MB/s.
+If you read online, you’ll find that even most hard drives (SATA 3.0 GB/s) will max out at a read speed of 75 MB/s.
 That means you won’t even be able to past that without going to more expensive configurations like RAID 0,1, or 5 with actual hardware RAID controllers.

 Bus Speed

-Even if you have a fast hard drive, the data still has to transfer from the hard drive to your motherboard and then to the network card.
-The bus speed makes a big difference.
 For example, if you are using an older PCI bus, the data transfer rate is only 133 MB/s.
 That may sound higher than the maximum for gigabit ethernet and it is, but the bus is shared across the whole system, so you never really get that speed.

 Network Cables

 Another aspect to all of this is the cabling.
 If your cables are old or if they are close to power sources, it could affect performance.
 Also, the length will make a difference if the cables are very long.
-Overall, however, this is not going to make huge difference, so don’t go out and start replacing all your cables.
-You basically want to make sure you have CAT 5e or CAT 6 cables.

 Network Devices

 Lastly, you should try to keep your two machines (NAS and PC) connected to the same switch or router.
 I plug my computer and NAS into the same switch and then connect my switch to the wireless router.
-A switch is better than a router because each port has dedicated bandwidth whereas on a router, the bandwidth is split between the ports.
-There is also a lot less collision on a switch than on a router or hub.

 Secondly, you won’t get fast speeds if you are connecting via WiFi from your PC or laptop.
-You have to make sure you are using the ethernet port to get the fastest speed possible.
+You have to make sure you are using the Ethernet port to get the fastest speed possible.

 File Size